 To get us started, following are the Top 10 Federal Drug Crime Questions:

 1. What are Federal Drug Crimes?

 Of course, even a so-called minor crime when committed on Federal property may be charged on a Federal level.
 The most common Federal Drug Crimes are…

 Some of the most common ways that someone may become involved in a Federal Drug Crime are…

+2. Is a Federal Drug charge a felony?
 Generally, no, though there are a few specific acts which are Federal misdemeanor offenses.
 For instance, Simple possession and distribution of a small amount of marijuana when there is no remuneration is a misdemeanor.

 However, when drug charges go Federal, they are generally more serious in nature.
 In most cases, Federal drug charges involve large quantities and commerce.
 In the majority of such cases, the Federal prosecutors seek felony charges.
 In other words, smaller cases are left to the cities and states for prosecution.